Switch version tested

 At first, the game has some soft house music but then turns a bit slow and odd.
 It changes a bit but quickly loses the appeal it first had.
 I’m not sure what items I’m collecting do at all.
 I have a TV that apparently doesn’t work, what am I supposed to do with this?
 Any time an item is found it replaces what was previously found and placed in the top right corner.

-Although my Twitter friends influenced me to dive into Project Starship I will not be partaking in the high score battles.
+Although I was influenced by friends recommendations to dive into Project Starship, I will not be partaking in the high score battles.
 I’m not drawn to continue playing but not motivated to improve.
 Sadly I did not have fun playing and would not recommend Project Starship.

 Release Date: 14/02/2020